Skip menu

 • You can't mention Genoa without thinking of focaccia.
 The Genoese focaccia is eaten for breakfast together with cappuccine, and then there is the focaccia di Recco, which has become part of the Genoese DOC tradition: a delicious, thin cheese focaccia that will make you feel at ease with the world, and finally the Genoese farinata, a crispy, thin mix of chickpea flour and oil. baked in a hot oven.

-• Second course enthusiasts, the cima genovese, a potion of veal stuffed with eggs, peas, pine nuts, parts of the meat itself, wild herbs and cheese will satisfy the most demanding among you.
+• Second course enthusiasts, the Cima Genovese, a potion of veal stuffed with eggs, peas, pine nuts, parts of the meat itself, wild herbs and cheese will satisfy the most demanding among you.

 Unusual places in Genoa